Communicating possible scenarios during room selection

 If you still have questions after reviewing this FAQ, please contact Housing & Dining Programs at email@example.com.
 Because our call and e-mail traffic will increase as we enter the spring semester, your patience is appreciated.

-Your participation in the room selection process is your agreement to live in the residence halls for Fall 2016 and Spring 2017.
-You are contractually committing to live on campus for the full academic year; cancellation fees will apply should you decide to move off-campus at any point during the year.
-Students leaving the residence halls for an approved reason (study abroad, withdrawal, or transfer) may not be subject to cancellation fees.
+Your participation in the room selection process is your agreement to live in the residence halls for Fall 2017 and Spring 2018.
+You are contractually committing to live on campus for the full academic year; cancellation fees will apply should you decide to move off campus at any point during the year.
+Students leaving the residence halls for an approved reason (study abroad, permanent withdrawal, or transfer) may not be subject to cancellation fees with proper documentation.

 How do I participate in the room selection process?

-Step 1: Online Housing Application.
-Complete the online housing application and Housing License Agreement by Friday, January 29 at 5 p.m.
+Step 1: Apply.
+Complete the online housing application and Housing License Agreement by Friday, January 27 at 5 p.m.
 EST, no exceptions.

-Step 2: Selection of "Group Name".
-Students must create a Group Name by February 19 at 5 p.m.
+Step 2: Group.
+Students must create a group by Friday, February 24 at 5 p.m.
 EST, no exceptions.
 This is required for everyone, including individual students (group of one) and for groups of two or more.

-Step 3: Room Selection.
-Select a space during the online room selection process between February 24 and March 2, 2016.
+Step 3: Select.
+Select a space during the online room selection process between March 1 and March 9.
 Specific dates and times for selection in this range will be assigned.

 I don’t have a roommate in mind for next year, but I would like to live on campus.
 Can I participate in the room selection process alone, or is there a program to match me with another student?